 *Give something unexpected and watch a smile appear!
 How about some forgiveness to start?

 *No more silent treatments.
-Leave those at the spa or your local library (if yours is even open).
+Leave those at the spa or your local library.

 *In any conversation, listen without interrupting.